Hervar77/infinity-doc/mkdocs/api/infinity.process.md

 Parameters:

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the executable file which should be launched
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the executable file which should be launched.

 - params: `string`, optional
-  >command line-like parameters which should be provided to the started process
+  >Command line-like parameters which should be provided to the started process.

 - waitfor: `boolean`, optional
-  >specifies whether the function should wait for the launched process to complete or be killed, before returning its results
+  >Specifies whether the function should wait for the launched process to complete or be killed, before returning its results.

 - timeout: `number`, optional
-  >specifies how long the waiting for the process to complete should last
+  >Specifies how long the waiting for the process to complete should last.

 Return type: [`infinity.process.result`](#infinity.process.result_interface)